The historical rivalry between famous mathematicians

-The rivalry between mathematicians, often colored by personal and intellectual clashes, has marked the history of the exact sciences.
-Iconic figures like Leibniz and Newton saw their groundbreaking discoveries in infinitesimal calculus accompanied by notable discord, illustrating the tensions created by each one’s aspirations to excel in a rapidly evolving field.
-Other mathematicians, such as Bourbaki, also influenced modern mathematics by proposing divergent visions that led to reflections on the abstraction and universality of the discipline.
-These elements of the history of mathematics reveal not only the intellectual challenges these scholars faced, but also the lasting implications of their contributions on the global scientific landscape.
+The rivalry among mathematicians, often tinged with personal and intellectual confrontations, has marked the history of the exact sciences.
+Iconic figures like Leibniz and Newton saw their decisive discoveries in infinitesimal calculus accompanied by notable discord, illustrating the tensions created by each one’s aspirations to stand out in a rapidly evolving field.
+Other mathematicians, such as Bourbaki, have also influenced modern mathematics by proposing divergent visions that sparked reflections on the abstraction and universality of this discipline.
+These elements of the history of mathematics reveal not only the intellectual challenges these scholars faced but also the lasting implications of their contributions on the global scientific landscape.

 Mathematics, this fascinating discipline, has always been marked by rivalries among great minds.
-These clashes, whether intellectual or personal, have often led to major advances in the field.
-This article explores some of these emblematic rivalries that have not only shaped the history of mathematics but have also given rise to innovative concepts.
+These confrontations, whether intellectual or personal, often led to major advancements in the field.
+This article explores some of these emblematic rivalries that not only shaped the history of mathematics but also gave rise to innovative concepts.

 Leibniz and Newton: The Fathers of Infinitesimal Calculus

-The quarrel between Gottfried Wilhelm Leibniz and Isaac Newton is undoubtedly one of the most famous.
-Both claim the discovery of infinitesimal calculus in the late 17th century, but their approaches differ markedly.
+The dispute between Gottfried Wilhelm Leibniz and Isaac Newton is arguably one of the most famous.
+Both claim to have discovered infinitesimal calculus at the end of the 17th century, but their approaches are distinctly different.
 Newton favors a more geometric method, while Leibniz introduces a more elegant and practical notation.
-This rivalry led to accusations of plagiarism and a marked division between British and continental mathematicians, whose impacts are still felt today.
+This rivalry led to accusations of plagiarism and a marked division between British and continental mathematicians, the impacts of which are still felt today.

 Pythagoras and the Pythagoreans: A Mathematical Legacy

-In the 6th century BC, Pythagoras and his disciples, called the Pythagoreans, laid foundations in the study of numbers and geometry.
+In the 6th century BC, Pythagoras and his disciples, known as the Pythagoreans, laid foundations in the study of numbers and geometry.
 Their worldview was imbued with mysticism, but they also introduced fundamental mathematical concepts.
-However, internal rivalries and differences of thought within this school culminated in a division that challenged the orthodoxy of their beliefs, offering a fascinating glimpse into how ideas develop and confront one another.
+However, internal rivalries and differing thoughts within this school culminated in a division that called into question the orthodoxy of their beliefs, offering a fascinating glimpse into how ideas develop and confront one another.

 Bourbaki and the French School of Mathematics

 In the 1930s, the group of French mathematicians known as Bourbaki disrupted the foundations of mathematics with an abstract and rigorous approach.
-Their rivalry with other mathematical currents of the time, which favored a more intuitive method, sparked a debate on the formalization of mathematics.
-Their influence will be felt in the development of modern mathematics, but also in the way mathematicians perceive their discipline.
+Their rivalry with other mathematical currents of the time, which favored a more intuitive method, opened a debate on the formalization of mathematics.
+Their influence would be felt in the development of modern mathematics, but also in the way mathematicians perceive their discipline.

 André Kolmogorov and Probability Theory

 In the 20th century, André Kolmogorov revolutionized probability theory.
-His rivalry with other mathematicians, who had more empirical approaches, led to essential theoretical advances.
-Kolmogorov developed an axiomatic framework that allowed structuring this discipline coherently, influencing research methods and data analysis in various fields including finance and data science.
+His rivalry with other mathematicians, who had more empirical approaches, gave rise to essential theoretical advancements.
+Kolmogorov developed an axiomatic framework that allowed this discipline to be structured coherently, influencing research and data analysis methods in various fields, from finance to data science.

 Thales and Geometry: The Early Rivalries

 In antiquity, Thales of Miletus is often considered the first mathematician.
 His discovery of the Thales’ theorem marked a turning point in geometric approach.
-While his ideas laid the foundations of geometry, rivalries with other thinkers of his time, such as Pythagoras, sparked debates that enriched mathematical thought.
+While his ideas laid the groundwork for geometry, rivalries with other thinkers of his time, such as Pythagoras, sparked debates that enriched mathematical thought.
 These interactions testify to the importance of intellectual exchanges in the progression of mathematical ideas.

 Recent Rivalries and Contemporary Impact

-The competition among mathematicians persists in contemporary times with figures like Terence Tao, who is often cited among the brightest mathematicians today.
-His reflections on concentration inequalities and other current topics highlight that rivalry is a driver of constant innovation.
+The competition among mathematicians endures in the contemporary age with figures like Terence Tao, who is often cited among the brightest mathematicians today.
+His reflections on concentration inequalities and other current topics highlight that rivalry is a driving force of constant innovation.
 Contemporary mathematical debates continue to propel the discipline toward new horizons, proving that the spirit of competition is eternal in the world of mathematics.

-The world of mathematics has always been marked by famous rivalries, where brilliant minds have confronted each other to unveil the mysteries of their discipline.
-This intellectual adventure has not only led to major advances but has also shaped the landscape of modern mathematics.
+The world of mathematics has always been marked by famous rivalries, where brilliant minds clashed to reveal the mysteries of their discipline.
+This intellectual adventure has not only led to major advancements but has also shaped the landscape of modern mathematics.
 In this article, we will examine some of the most emblematic rivalries and their impact on the evolution of mathematical ideas.

-In the heart of the 18th century, two giants of mathematics, Gottfried Wilhelm Leibniz and Isaac Newton, clash in a struggle for recognition of their work on infinitesimal calculus.
+At the heart of the 18th century, two giants of mathematics, Gottfried Wilhelm Leibniz and Isaac Newton, clash in a struggle for recognition of their work on infinitesimal calculus.
 Although their methods and notations differ, these two mathematicians independently discovered the foundations of calculus.
-Their disagreements led to tensions between British and continental academies, highlighting how rivalry can sometimes level the scientific playing field.
+Their disagreements led to tensions between British and continental academies, highlighting how rivalry can sometimes level the scientific arena.

-Pythagoras and His Disciples: The Fight for Mathematical Truth
+Pythagoras and His Disciples: The Struggle for Mathematical Truth

-Pythagoras of Miletus, one of the earliest mathematicians, founded a famous school that relied on mystical beliefs and number-related philosophies.
-However, his ideas were not without contention.
-His disciples often had internal disagreements over the interpretation and application of his theories, illustrating how adherence to a vision can generate rivalries even within the same circle of thought.
+Pythagoras of Miletus, one of the earliest mathematicians, founded a famous school that relied on mystical beliefs and philosophies related to numbers.
+However, his ideas were not without contestation.
+His disciples often had internal disagreements about the interpretation and application of his theories, illustrating how adherence to a vision can generate rivalries even within the same circle of thought.

 Bourbaki and Abstraction in Mathematics

 In the 1930s, the group Bourbaki introduced a revolutionary approach to mathematics, advocating for an abstract and universal vision of the discipline.
-This stance sparked lively debates with more classical mathematicians who feared that this new direction would mark a break from traditional methods established for centuries.
-The resistance to this innovative vision led to rich discussions in the French mathematical community and beyond.
+This stance sparked animated debates with more classical mathematicians who feared that this new direction would mark a break from methods that had been established for centuries.
+The resistance to this innovative vision led to a rich discussion within the French mathematical community and beyond.

 Mathematicians and War: Unity and Discord

 Periods of war also brought their share of rivalries within mathematics.
-In the early 20th century, World War I caused significant divisions in the scientific community, highlighting how national rivalries can influence academic collaborations.
+At the beginning of the 20th century, the First World War caused significant divisions in the scientific community, highlighting how national rivalries can influence academic collaborations.
 Many mathematicians were torn between their professional loyalties and patriotic commitments, creating a context where innovation was often hindered by political tensions.

 Kolmogorov and Probability Theory

-Andrei Kolmogorov, one of the most influential mathematicians of the 20th century, radically transformed probability theory with his original vision.
-However, his work also sparked controversies among contemporaries who took different approaches, reflecting the ambivalence of progress and tradition in the field of mathematics.
-These intellectual rivalries help better understand the dynamism of mathematical research and its implications in the modern world.
+Andrei Kolmogorov, one of the most influential mathematicians of the 20th century, radically transformed the theory of probability with his original vision.
+However, his work also sparked controversies among contemporaries who took different approaches, reflecting the ambivalence of progress and tradition in mathematics.
+These intellectual rivalries help to better understand the dynamism of mathematical research and its implications in the modern world.

-The dispute over infinitesimal calculus, where each claimed priority for their discoveries.
+The dispute over infinitesimal calculus, with each claiming priority over their discoveries.

 Different approaches to the foundations of mathematics in the early 20th century.

-The promotion of an abstract and systematic vision of mathematics against traditional geometric methods.
+The promotion of an abstract and systematic vision of mathematics against geometric traditions.

 Different perspectives on group theory and algebraic structure.